 Day-to-day banking: The verdict

 As we said, Monzo is the most similar to Starling and the one with the broadest range of features for day-to-day banking.
-However, you could also give N26 a chance – having launched recently, it will probably add new features in the coming months.
-It could also be a good shout if you’re interested in a premium option with more benefits (see our review of N26 You and N26 Metal for more on this).
+However, you could also give Revolut a shot.
+Revolut has a tonne of features and is constantly adding.
+Recently it’s opened up a trading option to buy and sell shares.
+It could also be a good shout if you’re interested in a premium option with more benefits (see our review of Revolut Premium).

 Cards like Starling for travelling

 Generally speaking, challengers will treat you better than traditional banks when it comes to doing all things money out of the country.
 Depending on whether you’re a serial travel, only have the occasional trip or mostly stay in the UK but need to send money to someone who doesn’t, some will be more suitable than others: